Aqueduct of Diocletian: Description

 The Aqueduct of Diocletian was constructed between the end of 3rd and beginning of the 4th century AD, at the same time as the palace.

 The aqueduct took water from the river Jadro, 9 kilometres northeast of Diocletian's Palace, today Split's city centre, and brought water to the Palace over a height difference of 13 m.
 Another aqueduct took water from the same source to Salona.

-The aqueduct was destroyed in the invasion of Goths in the middle of 6th century and did not work for thirteen centuries after that.
+It was destroyed in the invasion of Goths in the middle of 6th century and did not work for thirteen centuries after that.

 The first reconstruction of the aqueduct took place during the reign of the Austro-Hungarian Empire (1877–1880).
 The Diocletianic aqueduct was abandoned in 1932, when the modern water station was built in Kopilica, a peripheral area of Split.
 The best-preserved part of the aqueduct near Dujmovača (Solin) has a maximum height of 16.5 m and a length of 180 m.
 The aqueduct is currently being restored.